QTC-UMD/dds-sweeper/README.md

 # dds-sweeper
 Raspberry Pi Pico interface for the AD9959 DDS

-## Specs
+## Notes
 The frequency resolution of the AD9959 is
 $= \frac{f_{sys clk}}{2^{32}}$.
 At the default system clock of 500 MHz, the frequency resolution is $\sim 0.1164$ Hz.
 Any frequency input to the dds-sweeper will be rounded to an integer multiple of the frequency resolution.

-Timing uncertainty of $\sim 70$
+There seems to be a timing uncertainty of $\sim100-200$ ns between when a trigger signal is received and when the next sweep actually starts for amplitudes.

-Always starts a table at 0 amp/freq/whatever I think
+If multiple instruciton tables are run without shutting off the device, the ending state of the previous table will presist until the first instruction of the next table is triggered.

-If you are not done a sweep when you go to start a new one, that is a problem
+If a sweep has not concluded before the next sweep is triggered, the behavior is not defined.
+From obersvation, it seems that this causes problems for downward sweeps, but more thorough testing would be required.

-## Usage
+## Serial API
 Note: Commands must be terminated with `\n`.

 * `version`: